TuringLang/JuliaBUGS.jl/docs/src/R_interface.md

  137.0  180.0  219.0  258.0  291.0
  153.0  200.0  244.0  286.0  324.0
 ```

-User should be advised to verify the data layout before using the data.
+Please always verify the data before using.